 Format: DOWNLOADABLE PDF

-This conference focuses on the next steps for the delivery of Modern Foreign Language provision (MFL) in England.
+This conference focused on the next steps for the delivery of Modern Foreign Language provision (MFL) in England.

-It takes place following the announcement of the revised GCSE qualifications in modern foreign languages, which are set to be rolled out in 2024.
+It took place following the announcement of the revised GCSE qualifications in modern foreign languages, which are set to be rolled out in 2024.

-Discussion will look ahead to their implementation in primary and secondary schools, the impact of the reforms, curriculum design, and how best to prepare schools and staff - and how the changes to the current offer and content of the new GCSEs will affect both how and what pupils will learn.
+Discussion looked ahead to their implementation in secondary schools, the impact of the reforms, curriculum design, and how best to prepare schools and staff - and how the changes to the current offer and content of the new GCSEs will affect both how and what pupils will learn.

-The conference will also be a timely opportunity to discuss priorities for building on the current offer of MFL across England’s primary and secondary schools, following the publication of Ofsted’s MFL subject review.
+The conference was also a timely opportunity to discuss priorities for building on the current offer of MFL across England’s primary and secondary schools, following the publication of Ofsted’s MFL subject review.

-Delegates will consider the key findings of the review and the scope for improvement, as well as:
+Delegates considered the key findings of the review and the scope for improvement, as well as: